ComposableAnalytics/Docs/docs/Tutorial/DataFlow-Word-Count.md

 some_url: https://docs.composable.ai
 ---

-# Example DataFlows
+# Word Count using Python and C\#

-Below are some example DataFlows that you can build to gain some familiarity with the Composable platform.
+This is a simple DataFlow that you can build to gain some familiarity with the Composable platform.

-## Word Count using Python and C#

 In this DataFlow, we will be creating a simple histogram of word frequency in a random block of text.
 While there are simpler approaches to do this, we will use separate Python and C# Modules so that we can specifically show the approach of combining different languages in a single DataFlow.
 The basic workflow will be as follows: